Gwen Stefani Slammed For ‘Clown Vibes’ Style At People’s Choice Awards As Blake Shelton Flaunts Love

 “Wow!!!
 ‘Guy With A Girl’ is #1 at radio!!!
 Thank y’all!!!!
 Thank you country radio!!
 And thank you Warner Nashville!!!” tweeted Blake.

-Gwen retweeted his post, and then added her own touch.
+Gwen retweeted his post and then added her own touch.

 “How r u real?! #uramazing #luckytoknowu #everyonelovesBS #guywithagirl ##1 Gx.”